SLAV Conference: Tohby Riddle

 This was the best session of the conference.

 This entry was posted on November 16, 2008 at 4:45 pm and is filed under Authors & Illustrators, Book Reviews, Conferences Attended, Opinion, School Library stuff.
 Tagged: Australian Children's Literature, SLAV Conference, Tohby Riddle.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.